janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 ## Tekton

 [Tekton](https://tekton.dev/) is an open-source framework for creating CI/CD systems.
-With Tekton, Kubernetes CRDs (Custom Resource Definitions) define the pipelines and pipeline stages (tasks) are orchestrated as Kubernetes pods.
+Tekton uses Kubernetes Custom Resource Definitions to define pipelines, and orchestrates the pipeline stages as Kubernetes pods.

 ## The problem

-Typically, a CD pipeline would be initiated by a Git web hook, such as Github's [PushEvent](https://docs.github.com/en/developers/webhooks-and-events/github-event-types#pushevent).
-This web hook would trigger the repositories pipeline to execute.
+Typically, a CD pipeline would be initiated by a Git webhook (i.e a Github push event), triggering a pipeline to run for the associated Git repository.
+These pipelines are usually defined in YAML (e.g Gitlab's `.gitlab-ci.yaml`, or Travis' `.travis.yaml`).
 Most CI/CD tools have the following features in common:
-* A single pipeline definition, usually in YAML (i.e `.gitlab-ci.yaml`, `.travis.yaml`, etc)
 * A set of stages that form a DAG (Directed Acyclic Graph)
 * Conditional logic to support optional build stages

-Modelling mono-repositories with the above features usually has a few issues:
+Modelling a mono-repository with the above features has a few issues:
 1. Poor visibility of a sub-project within the mono-repo as a single 'pipeline' is _shared_
 2. Pipeline definitions become increasingly complex, filled with conditional stages

-To improve on this, I wanted to see whether using Tekton, I could trigger different pipelines depending on the sub-directories that were modified for a given Git event.
+Using Tekton's building blocks, I wanted to see if I could trigger a _different_ pipeline depending on the sub-directories that were modified for a given Git event.

 ## Tekton Triggers

-[Triggers](https://github.com/tektoncd/triggers) is the sub-project of Tekton that is responsible for triggering pipelines in response to external events via web hooks.
-Tekton's own documentation gives a good overview of the moving parts.
+[Triggers](https://github.com/tektoncd/triggers) is the sub-project of Tekton that is responsible for triggering pipelines in response to external events via webhooks.
+Tekton's own documentation gives a good overview.

 > EventListeners expose an addressable “Sink” to which incoming events are directed.
 Users can declare TriggerBindings to extract fields from events, and apply them to TriggerTemplates in order to create Tekton resources.
 In addition, EventListeners allow lightweight event processing using Event Interceptors.

-An `EventListener` defines the endpoint for incoming events, passes the events off a list of `Trigger`s, which define  how to create a pipeline resource from the received event (using `TriggerBinding` and `TriggerTemplate` resources).
+At a high level, an `EventListener` defines the endpoint for incoming events, passes the events off a list of `Trigger`s, which define how to map the event to a given pipeline's input parameters.

-A Tekton `Trigger` can define interceptors allow you to process HTTP request payloads before any pipeline is triggered, and potentially deciding not to execute at all.
-Tekton comes bundled with some out of the box interceptor implementations:
+A Tekton `Trigger` can define interceptors that allow you to process webhook payloads before any pipeline gets triggered, potentially deciding to hault execution.
+Tekton comes bundled with some out of the box interceptors:

-* Interceptors for common web hook sources (Gitlab, Github, Bitbucket), handling signature verification and providing filtering for specific event types.
+* Interceptors for common webhook sources such as Gitlab, Github, Bitbucket.
+These handle signature verification and provide filtering for specific event types.
-* A [CEL Interceptor](https://tekton.dev/docs/triggers/eventlisteners/#cel-interceptors) for transforming/conditionally triggering pipelines using the CEL expression language.
+* A [CEL Interceptor](https://tekton.dev/docs/triggers/eventlisteners/#cel-interceptors) that uses the CEL expression language to transform webhook payloads and evaluate predicates.
-* [web hook interceptors](https://tekton.dev/docs/triggers/eventlisteners/#webhook-interceptors) for implementing your own web hook processing as a Kubernetes service.
+* [Webhook interceptors](https://tekton.dev/docs/triggers/eventlisteners/#webhook-interceptors) for implementing custom webhook processing.

 ## The solution

-In the pipeline setup described by this post, there's a single `EventTrigger` that references a unique `Trigger` for each project within the repo.
-Each `Trigger` references a `TriggerTemplate` configured to create `PipelineRun` for each sub-project's unique `Pipeline`.
+In the pipeline setup described by this post, there's a single `EventListener` that references a unique `Trigger` for each sub-project within the repo.
+Each `Trigger` references a `TriggerTemplate` configured to create `PipelineRun` for each sub-project's `Pipeline`.

 ![Tekton Dashboard](tekton-dashboard.svg)

-The mono-repo magic is handled by the two [interceptors](https://tekton.dev/docs/triggers/eventlisteners/#interceptors) that are chained together to process incoming Github Push Events, _conditionally_ trigger a pipeline associated with each sub-directories.
+The mono-repo magic is handled by the two [interceptors](https://tekton.dev/docs/triggers/eventlisteners/#interceptors) that are chained together to process incoming Github Push Events, _conditionally_ triggering a pipeline associated with each of the sub-directories.
 If one project directory is modified, only that project's pipeline will run.
-If both are modified, both project pipelines will run.
+If both are modified then both project pipelines will run.

 There is a `Trigger` resource for each sub-project.
 Below is Project A's.